-You'll examine how well a sponsor's marketing plan is communicated to fans at a golf tournament.
-Or maybe investigate the impact of a football game or a car race on a city's economy.
-Our coursework helps students progress through a range of sport classes in promotion, technology, finance and management and is capped off with a senior seminar class where students work with a client on a real-world project.
+The coursework in the Sports Business major provides students progression through a wide range of sports classes in promotion, technology, finance, and management.
+The degree is capped off with a senior seminar class where students work with a designated client on a real-world project.

-Jacksonville University's location in northeast Florida offers students a strong symbiotic link to practical experience opportunities with professional sports teams, leagues and organizations from auto racing and golf to football and tennis.
+Jacksonville University’s location in northeast Florida offers students a strong symbiotic link to practical experience opportunities with professional sports teams, leagues, and organizations.
+Current opportunities include anything from auto racing and golf to football and tennis.

 Take a look further into the course requirements, by viewing the Sport Business guide sheet.
 (Please make sure to select the correct catalog year, course requirements may vary